 - ¼ teaspoon salt

-- ¼ cup (55g) butter, melted, plus a bit more for cooking the pancakes
+- ¼ cup unsalted butter - melted, plus a bit more for cooking the pancakes

 - In a medium bowl, mix together the whole wheat flour, sugar, baking powder and salt.

 - In a separate bowl, beat together the egg yolks, milk, butter and vanilla extract.

 - Pour the egg yolk mixture into the dry mixture, and mix until well incorporated.
 Mix in the chopped nuts.